 You can’t have life and live it too.

-In the same way it is difficult to both be happy and know you're happy at the same time .
-To live life is to simultaneously give it away.
+In the same way it is difficult to both be happy and know you're happy at the same time.
+Because to know it has a strange effect like the sudden stroke of midnight on being it.
+To live life is simultaneously to lose it.
+To give it away.
 To eat it.

 It is the same as life being worth the enjoying of it.
 The only way to enjoy it is to cut it up and share it, to ingest it.
 To Lose it.

 The same as the candle.
 It’s only usefulness and enjoyment is in its burning.
 Is the candle worth it?

 Energy is only good, in the sense it is only useful, also in the sense it is only energy, if it is released.
 I can not use the potential energy I have stored on top of the mountain, unless I leap.
 Life is only good if it is given away.